Arcotete Ecotourist Park (El Arcotete Parque Ecoturístico) is a must-see during your visit to San Cristóbal de las Casas in Chiapas, Mexico.

-There is an entrance fee of 10 MXN to enter the park at Arcotete and an additional 15 MXN if you wish to enter inside the caves (gruta).
+There is an entrance fee of 10 MXN to enter the park and an additional 15 MXN if you wish to enter inside the caves (gruta).

-A series of zip lines (tirolesa) can be found inside El Arcotete park if you’re up for an adrenaline-fuelled adventure!
+A series of zip lines (tirolesa) can be found inside the park if you’re up for an adrenaline-fuelled adventure!
 The cost of the zip line is 100 MXN per person.

 On top of that, boat rides (lancha) along the Fogotico River are also available for just 20 MXN.

-If you need to use the bathroom before you take the path down to the caves and archway you can find the toilets at the entrance to Arcotete Park.
+If you need to use the bathroom before you take the path down to the caves and archway you can find the toilets at the entrance to the park.
 Along with a small shop selling all sorts of food and drinks if you wish to grab something to take with you.

 Snack shop at Arcotete San Cristobal